nojealouzy/n8n-google-sheet-agent/README.md

 # n8n-google-sheet-agent
 Everyone use google sheets to perform slice and dice of their data, But we use n8n to automate that whole process of slice and dice.

-Great!
-Based on your project JSON (`nojealouzy_project1.json`), I will now generate a beautifully structured `README.md` for your project.

----

 ## Project Title: **n8n + LangChain + Google Sheets: Agentic RAG Workflow**

 This project demonstrates a low-code **Retrieval-Augmented Generation (RAG)** pipeline using [n8n](https://n8n.io/) and [LangChain](https://www.langchain.com/) with Google Sheets integration.
 It acts as an intelligent chatbot agent capable of responding to user queries using both OpenAI and data stored in Google Sheets.